Millions of women and men around the world give up on their dreams for one main reason. And the reason is lack of money.

 2. Keep Your Project Plan Ready

-The crowdfunding platform as well as people would love to know what your project is all about.
+The crowdfunding platform, as well as people, would love to know what your project is all about.
 And how it would help the public or a specific group of people.

-Then you’ll also have to provide details about own experience and expertise in the field where you’re starting a project and those of any core leadership members too.
+Then you’ll also have to provide details about your own experience and expertise in the field where you’re starting a project and those of any core leadership members too.

-And finally, you’ll have to offer some sops to people who donate to the venture for which you’re seeking best crowdfunding.
+And finally, you’ll have to offer some sops to people who donate to the venture for which you’re seeking the best crowdfunding.
 Be very specific in mentioning how donors or contributors to your project stand to gain by giving their money.

 In fact, writing details about your project is similar to creating an excellent business plan.
-It has to outline every feature of the venture, whether it’s a startup or documentary on something.
+It has to outline every feature of the venture, whether it’s a startup or a documentary on something.

 3. Arrive at a Figure

 Now the most important step.
-That is to arrive at a near precise figure of how much money you wish to raise through crowdfunding sites.
+That is to arrive at a near-precise figure of how much money you wish to raise through crowdfunding sites.
 This is extremely important because asking for too less can put your project in trouble.

-On the other hand, asking for too much can sound like a fraud or put off potential contributors and donors from giving money to your crowdfunded project.
+On the other hand, asking for too much can sound like fraud or put off potential contributors and donors from giving money to your crowdfunded project.

-Here I would even go as far as recommending you to use some good financial consultant or accountant to calculate the total amount of money you would require from crowdfunding.
+Here I would even go as far as recommending you use some good financial consultant or accountant to calculate the total amount of money you would require from crowdfunding.

 And don’t forget to calculate the cost of campaigning and fees that a crowdfunding platform charges.
-Often, these fees are calculated on basis of percentage.
+Often, these fees are calculated on the basis of percentage.

 Therefore, arrive at a figure that would actually help you launch the project without seeking more funds from any source.